cgrates/cgrates/docs/ratinglogic.rst

 So when there is a need to define new sets of prices just define new RatingPlans with the activation time set to the moment when it becomes active.

 Let's get back to the engine.
-When a GetCost or Debit call comes to the engine it will try to match the best rating profile for the given *Direction*, *Tenant*, *TOR* and *Subject* using the longest *Subject* prefix method or using the *FallbackSubject* if not found.
+When a GetCost or Debit call comes to the engine it will try to match the best rating profile for the given *Direction*, *Tenant*, *ToR* and *Subject* using the longest *Subject* prefix method or using the *FallbackSubject* if not found.
 The rating profile contains the activation periods that might apply to the call in question.

 At this point in rating process the engine will start splitting the call into various time spans using the following criterias: